 After my workshop you have knowledge about what happens in the moment the sexual abuse starts and the effects in life afterwards.
 You know more about the topics of the healing process and what important role psychodrama and you as director can play.

 The workshop is interesting for everyone because it shows how to work with the divided self and how to deal with an internalized sexual force.

-In the twenty five years of experience in working with this group, I discovered what happens in the moment of the abuse with the young personality in development and which process is needed to recover from the damage.
+In the thirty five years of experience in working with this group, I discovered what happens in the moment of the abuse with the young personality in development and which process is needed to recover from the damage.